Sijosaju/Law-and-Order-app-with-ai-chatbot/README.md

-The project is under Development.The ai chatbot will work fine.
+The project is under development.

+The ai chatbot will work fine.